 |Emergency Messages||Amplifier Zone Assignment - Lower Deck (VA-4300CV)||LSI-16 Emergency Function Assignment||Scheduler|

-- In this design all paging stations have capability to page their respective Zones and the security office, at minimum
+- In this design, all paging stations have the capability to page their respective Zones and the security office, at minimum

-- Zone assignment - twelve Zones, one for each main section of the ship during non-emergency operation.
+- Zone assignment - ten Zones, one for each main section of the ship during non-emergency operation.
+Additional two paging Zones to all of the upper deck, and all of lower deck available.

 - All amplifiers in the system are emergency capable.
 All have emergency Zone assignments in addition to non-emergency Zone assignments.